-Sleep deprivation – from bad habit to health problem
+Sleep deprivation – from a bad habit to a health problem

 The lack of sleep, combined with the abundance of technology, has gone from a bad habit to a genuine health problem.
 The circadian rhythm, upon being disrupted, can leave the body weak and vulnerable to some chronic conditions.

-You might not be aware of this, but it is the lack of sleep which is responsible for the appearance of numerous health problems.
-Sleep deprivation is one of the major risk factors that can lead to chronic conditions, such as obesity, diabetes and heart disease.
+You might not be aware of this, but it is the lack of sleep that is responsible for the appearance of numerous health problems.
+Sleep deprivation is one of the major risk factors that can lead to chronic conditions, such as obesity, diabetes, and heart disease.

 Those who do not sleep the recommended number of hours per day present a higher risk for stroke.
 So you see, it makes sense why this is rather considered a health problem and no longer just a bad habit.